vim-test/vim-test/README.md

 ## Strategies

-You can instruct test.vim to run your tests with different strategies (with synchronous or asynchronous execution).
-To use a specific strategy, assign it like this:
+Test.vim can run tests using different execution environments called "strategies".
+To use a specific strategy, assign it to a variable:

 ```vim
 " make test commands execute using dispatch.vim